Keto Cheeseburger Casserole

-Warm a large skillet over medium-high heat, start browning the meat by breaking/crumbling the beef apart with a spoon to cook evenly.
+Warm a large skillet over medium-high heat, and start browning the meat by breaking/crumbling the beef apart with a spoon to cook evenly.

 The meat is cooked when it is not pink anymore.

 Then, return the meat into the skillet and cook again with mayonnaise, cream cheese, or sour cream.

 We all love our casseroles differently.
-If you love a thick beef layer to mimic a double cheeseburger, then use a 9-inch x 9-inch baking dish as seen in this post.
+If you love a thick beef layer to mimic a double cheeseburger, then use a 9-inch x 9-inch baking dish, as seen in this post.

 For a thinner layer of ground beef, use a 9-inch x 13-inch.
 Spread the beef mixture evenly over the pan, add pickle slices, and set aside.